-• The powerman-pdu is a bridge to the PowerMan daemon, thus handling all PowerMan supported devices.
+The powerman-pdu is a bridge to the PowerMan daemon, thus handling all PowerMan supported devices.
 The PowerMan project supports several serial and networked PDU, along with Blade and IPMI enabled servers.
+See the powerman pdu(8) man page for more information.